 You’ve had your startup for awhile.
 You’ve bootstrapped, and you’ve succeeded.
-Your sales team has grown and has been kicking ass, only you haven’t invested in marketing.
+Your sales team has grown and has been exceeding goals, only you haven’t invested in marketing.
 And now you’re starting to feel it.

 You proudly grew with moderate, or no, investment.
 And that means everything, justifiably, went into sales.
 That’s what was needed to keep you alive.
 You have a team to support and a company to grow, if it wasn’t bringing immediate ROI it didn’t get attention.
 And grow you did.

 You’ve got customers, and they love you.
 You know how amazing your company is, and now it’s time for the rest of the world to know how good you are.
 Only there’s no awareness in the general market.
 Your Sales team kicks is awesome, but it’s starting to putter because the lead flow is slowing down.
 Reaching out to their network worked really well in the beginning.
 Now their network has been farmed.
 Sales are growing, but not at the same rate.
 Not because your product isn’t great, but because you didn’t have the time to set up a consistent, scalable lead generation process.
 You didn’t have the resources, and sales was more important than marketing.
 As it should have been, sales is how the company has gotten to where it is now.

 You probably do not have a consistent clear message.
 Or the right tools set up, and the ones set up probably aren’t optimized.
 Perhaps you haven’t been paying attention to analytics like you should, or maybe your look and feel is scattered and disjointed.

 Like Technical Debt, it means the quick fixes and shortcuts, or the simple ignoring of processes that worked when you were small and your growth was organic, means that later you have some re-working, re-building, and process creating to implement in order to grow to critical mass.